terraform-google-modules/terraform-google-bootstrap/docs/upgrading_to_v9.0.md

 The v9.0 release of *bootstrap* is a backwards incompatible release.

-Some variables default values were replaced to align with the restriction that Cloud Build Repositories (2nd Gen) cannot be created in multi-regions or in the `global` region.
+Some variables default values were removed to align with the restriction that Cloud Build Repositories (2nd Gen) cannot be created in multi-regions or in the `global` region.

 You need to update your configurations if you used the default values to prevent resources to be recreated.

-## Default value for variable `trigger_location` in module `tf_cloudbuild_workspace` has changed
+## Default value for variable `trigger_location` in module `tf_cloudbuild_workspace` was removed

 To preserve the resources created before. include the input `trigger_location` with the previous default value in the module call